sys-001/Sysbot/README.md

   <img src="logo.png" title="Sysbot-Logo" width="50%">
 </p>

-**NOTE: Documentation is incomplete: I'll update it as soon as possible.**
+**NOTE: This version is deprecated and will not be supported anymore.
+I suggest you to switch to master branch's version.**

 Sysbot is a simple Telegram Bot Framework.
 It's written in PHP and it's ready-to-use.

 ### Installation

-Just put all repo files on a free host with PHP5 (or later) support and SSL enabled.
+Just put all repo files on a free host with PHP5 (or later) support and SSL enabled (needed only if you plan to use a webhook).

 ### Instantiation